 Department of Mathematics: Advice on the course MAT 1000 Calculus

-3. A few students who have not done Class 11 and 12 mathematics request that they may be allowed to take this course.
-At this time the Department allows this possibility.
+3. A few students who have not done class 11 and 12 mathematics request that they may be allowed to take this course.
+The Department is willing to allow such students to try this course provided they satisfactorily perform in a diagnostic test conducted by the department.
+The purpose is to test whether they have enough background to follow the course.
+This test is conducted at the beginning of every semester.
+For detailed information on the diagnostic test and its syllabus please refer to the department handbook.
 The following paras are addressed to students who wish to try this.

 (a) This is going to be very difficult but not impossible.
 It will work out only if you learn and master some topics of school mathematics before the course begins.
 You may need an intensive four to six months of study to achieve this.